Azure/policy-compliance-scan/README.md

 ## Configure credentials for Azure login action:

-For credentials like Azure Service Principal add them as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then use them in the workflow.
+With the Azure login Action, you can perform an Azure login using [Azure service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).
+The credentials of Azure Service Principal can be added as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then used in the workflow.
+Follow the below steps to generate credentials and store in github.

-#### Prerequisites:
-  * You should have installed Azure cli on your local machine to run the command or use the cloudshell in the Azure portal.
+  * Prerequisite: You should have installed Azure cli on your local machine to run the command or use the cloudshell in the Azure portal.
 To install Azure cli, follow [Install Azure Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 To use cloudshell, follow [CloudShell Quickstart](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).

-Follow the steps to configure the secret:
-  * Define a new secret under your repository settings, Add secret menu
+After you have one of the above ready, follow these steps:

-  * Run the below Azure cli command.
+  * Run the below Azure cli command and copy the output JSON object to your clipboard.

 ```bash